The GIS Mapping Project

-The project GIS mapping system is aimed primarily at Recreation, Conservation and Tourism managers and is not aimed at promoting any activity or location.
-Further some recreational activities may not be shown due to management issues.
-The help videos page should provide you with all the information required to use the system.
-If you require further information on the project or using the GIS mapping system please contact us
+The project GIS mapping system is designed primarily for those needing to consider recreation, conservation and tourism in decision making and is not aimed at promoting any activity or location.
+Some recreational activities may not be shown due to management issues.

-- The system shows where coastal activities are carried out including information on user numbers, seasonality, data and map confidence and activity trends.
-A right click on the map displays the information.
+The system shows where coastal activities are carried out including information on user numbers, seasonality, data and map confidence and activity trends.

 There is information on site infrastructure such as car parking, beach awards, slipways, mooring areas, dog restrictions, climbing restrictions and life-guarded beaches.

 Reports, management plans and further relevant information such as people counter data is also spatially mapped.